vdamewood/siliko/Readme.txt

 * user-defined functions through a plug-in interface.
 * thread safety, if feasible.

-Currently, XVCalc handled mixing integers and floating-point numbers in a manner similar to other languages: operations involving only integers will give and integer result while operations involving a floating-point number will give a floating-point result.
+Currently, XVCalc handles mixing integers and floating-point numbers in a manner similar to other languages: operations involving only integers will give and integer result while operations involving a floating-point number will give a floating-point result.
 Eventually, XVCalc will handle the type of the